-Did you know there are over 40 miles of trails throughout Windsor?
-The town is committed to providing walkers, cyclists, joggers, and others that enjoy our trails with safe and enjoyable routes.
+Did you know there are over 40 miles of trails throughout our town?
+Windsor is committed to providing walkers, cyclists, joggers and others that enjoy our trails with safe and enjoyable routes.
 Explore them through our trails map!
 For more information on Windsor trails, see our Trails Master Plan (PDF).

 Highland Ridge Open Space Trail